Secondary BEd post-degree professional program (PDPP)

 Experience requirement

-As part of the program admission requirements, you’ll need a minimum of 75 hours of practical experience working with children or youth from Grade 6 - Grade 12 in educative ways.
+As part of the program admission requirements, you’ll need a minimum of 75 hours of practical experience working with children or youth from Kindergarten - Grade 12 in educative ways.

-- These experiences must be in face to face settings, interacting with small groups of youth.
+• these experiences must be in face to face settings, interacting with groups (i.e. 3 or more) of children or youth.

-- Can be in either one or two settings, but at least 50 hours must be from a single, continuous experience.
+• can be in either one or two settings, but at least 50 of the 75 hours must be from a single, continuous experience.

-- Experiences listed must be within the past four years, and at least 50 hours must be within the past two years.
+• experiences listed must be within the past four years.

-- Experience in international settings is valuable, but we also require at least 50 hours of experience in domestic settings.
+• experience in international settings is valuable, but we also require at least 50 of the 75 hours of experience be in domestic settings.

 You must have completed these hours prior to your program application deadline.
-Hours that may occur in the future will not be considered.
+Hours that occur after the program application deadline will not be considered.
 In the event of a GPA tie with other applicants, we will use experience to determine the successful candidate.

 Types of experiences